prepare.blog

 • Plan for sanitation: bucket toilet with a sealed liner, and follow local public-health guidance.

-Basic tools and repairs
+Basic Tools and Repairs

 • Multi-tool, duct tape, pliers, adjustable wrench (for utility shutoffs), knife, lighter or waterproof matches, paracord.